Skip to Main Content

 It is not mandatory to study abroad for the Neuroscience major/minor.
 Students can also earn credit abroad for College requirements (e.g. GEs, foreign language, etc.).
 As such, students should contact their respective College Counseling Unit for assistance with fulfilling non-major requirements abroad.
 Students should consult with the respective departmental advising office if they are seeking to earn credit for another major or minor program.

 Any courses taken abroad to satisfy Neuroscience major/minor requirements need to be pre-approved by the department.
-Once a study abroad program has been identified, students should obtain the course syllabi for any courses they would be enrolling in and follow the steps below:
+Once a study abroad program has been identified, students should undergo the course substitution petition process outlined here if the courses have not previously been petitioned.

 Yes, it is possible to earn credit abroad for some Neuroscience major preparation requirements depending on the study abroad program.
 Most commonly, students will earn credit toward the Physics requirement abroad.
 Please find more information regarding the UCEAP Summer Physics programs here.